Don’t miss the next MELBOURNE FESTIVAL 17th & 18th September 2016!

 THE WIND IN THE WILLOWS… join us and meet Mr Toad!

-Highlights included Toads Garden at Melbourne Vicarage and see if you can find Toad’s stolen barge, challenge badger to a game of giant chess or enjoy a perfect picnic and much more.
-Join the Gypsy Storyteller for tales of Toads’ antics at Chantry House and follow Mr Toad in Arthur his BEAUTIFUL motor car at Melbourne Hall each afternoon.
+Highlights include Toads Garden at Melbourne Vicarage and see if you can find Toad’s stolen barge, challenge badger to a game of giant chess or enjoy a perfect picnic and much more.
+Join the Gypsy Storyteller in her beautiful caravan for tales of Toads’ antics at Chantry House and meet Mr Toad & Arthur his BEAUTIFUL motor car at Melbourne Hall each afternoon.
 Look out for Ratty and his willow rowing boat, made by Peter Woods & Melbourne Infant School children, in Melbourne Hall Visitor Centre.

-After visiting the Toads’ garden the next stop is the Athenaeum for family-friendly refreshments, creative activities and admire the work made by children from Melbourne Infant and Junior Schools.
+For hungry young visitors the next stop is the Athenaeum for family-friendly refreshments and admire the work made by children from Melbourne Infant and Junior Schools.